 JOHNS HOPKINS HOSPITAL

-made a living altruistic liver donation to a recipient he didn't know in November 2021
+made a living kidney donation to his brother in October 2021

 If you are considering being a living donor, click the button to find a Transplant Center!

 Medical expenses for living organ donors are 100% covered, and inquires from potential donors are 100% confidential!
 Contact the Transplant Center to learn more about living donation.

 My brother and I each had a 50% chance of inheriting polycystic kidneys from our father.
 I was the lucky one, who got to make a choice.
 My father was the recipient of two kidneys in the 1970s in the earliest days of kidney transplantation.
 He got a new lease on life although he battled with the side effects of the heavy drugs then used to combat organ rejection.
 I had been a regular blood donor for years..
 If I could safely donate a kidney, I was prepared to do so.
 I was nervous, of course.